5 Tech Products Under $50 Everyone Should Own

 Ordinary $2 toothbrushes have served you well so far, so why switch?
 Because electric toothbrushes are better than brushing by hand.
 These high tech brushes have been shown to remove more plaque—up to 21 percent.
 Perhaps more importantly, electric toothbrushes make sure you brush for the recommended two minutes—and despite our best intentions, it’s easy to do a quick brush and then wash our toothbrush off thinking it’s enough.
 Combined this can make for much better oral health.

-We like the Philips Sonicare Essence for its ultrasonic technology that delivers 31,000 brush strokes per minute—and though that sounds like a lot, it does a gentle job of keeping your teeth and gums clean.
+We like the Philips Sonicare 2 Series for its ultrasonic technology that delivers 31,000 brush strokes per minute—and though that sounds like a lot, it does a gentle job of keeping your teeth and gums clean.
 Even though that’s a lot more brushstrokes than you’d do by hand, it still times a full two minutes of brushing, ensuring a thorough clean.
-The Sonicare Essence’s rechargeable battery lasts for up to two weeks on a charge, so you can take short trips without lugging around your charger.
+The Sonicare Series 2’s rechargeable battery lasts for up to two weeks on a charge, so you can take short trips without lugging around your charger.
 Comes in black, white and pink.

 Portable battery charger under $50